Protecting . Inspiring . Empowering. Girls’ Futures

 3. Building Strength: Resilience, Self-Respect, and Advocacy

-With a solid foundation of self-worth and pride in their identity, we equip Black girls with tools to navigate life’s challenges.
-Resilience training helps them adapt to change, recover from setbacks, and thrive in adversity.
-Lessons in self-respect, advocacy, and boundary-setting teach them how to stand firm in their values, prioritize their well-being, and confidently voice their needs.
+With a solid foundation of self-worth and pride in their identity, we equip teenage girls and young women with the tools to navigate life’s challenges.
+Through resilience training, they learn to adapt to change, recover from setbacks, and thrive in adversity.
+Lessons in self-respect, advocacy, and boundary-setting empower them to stand firm in their values, prioritize their well-being, and confidently use their voice.
+While our work intentionally uplifts and centers Black girls, these same skills are essential for every girl to thrive in school, relationships, and life.

 -